 To make your melt and pour soap you will need a melt and pour soap base.
-Amazon have a wide range to choose from but we particularly like this Clear SLS Free version since it’s gentle on the skin and being clear makes it better for adding vibrant colours which kids will love.
+Amazon have a wide range to choose from but we particularly like a Clear SLS Free version since it’s gentle on the skin and being clear makes it better for adding vibrant colours which kids will love.

 You will also need some essential oils to scent your soap.
 You can get them fairly cheaply on Amazon, but be aware that not everything on there is of good quality and you might end up with a batch that is fairly weak.
 Of course, for a craft activity with the kids that’s probably fine, but if you also want to give away the end product then you might want to consider an alternative.
 You can usually find essential oils in your local health food shop, but you can also pick them up in Boots and occasionally they are on offer here as part of a 3 for 2 set.
 Lavender is a great choice for soap, since it’s ok to use on the skin and has a relaxing smell.
 Avoid scents like peppermint and cinnamon, as these can irritate the skin, whilst lemongrass might not be suitable for hay fever sufferers.

 Finally, you will need some soap colours and a mould.
 You might be tempted by the food colours in your cupboard but don’t as they won’t work very well and if you are using more than one colour they will bleed into one another.
-Instead, you can pick up a set of colours from Amazon and what’s more you can use this set to create other non-edible items such as bath bombs, home-made play-dough, and slime.
-For moulds, if you have a baking loaf tin that would work perfectly (lined with greaseproof paper), otherwise you can also get silicon soap moulds on Amazon.
+Instead, you can pick up a set of colours and what’s more you can use this set to create other non-edible items such as bath bombs, home-made play-dough, and slime.
+For moulds, if you have a baking loaf tin that would work perfectly (lined with greaseproof paper), otherwise you can also get silicon soap moulds.

 Melt the soap base either using the old bowl in a saucepan full of water trick, or in the microwave, giving it just 30 seconds at a time.
 Be careful to stir it very gently, else you will end up with a lot of bubbles in your soap.
 Once it’s all melted, add about a teaspoon of essential oil for every 500g you use, more if you prefer strong scents.
 Add a few drops of the colour, and gently mix it together, then pour it into your mould.
 If you are using a loaf tin, you can slice the soap up once cooled.